Free shots at South Beach nightclub – vaccine shots, that is

 “The club scene in Miami is a lifestyle.
 If you live here you just know that,” the Uber Eats driver told The Associated Press on Sunday.

-Even though it as hard, she stayed home for most of the pandemic and didn’t start going out again until the end of 2020, saying she was sick of the isolation.
+Even though it was hard, she stayed home for most of the pandemic and didn’t start going out again until the end of 2020, saying she was sick of the isolation.
 But as the clubs and restaurants across Florida grew more crowded and masks and other restrictions were lifted, she stopped clubbing.

 She’d been on the fence about the vaccine and had planned to get it, but got COVID two weeks ago, calling it “the most horrible experience of my life.”